• Home

 If you’re honing your technical SEO skills and finding that tools such as Screaming Frog are taking too long to complete the crawl.
 Or the resource requirement is hogging down your computer!
 Why don’t you invest in a budget Window Server VPS?
 Seriously, if you have a paid license of Screaming Frog (or SiteBulb) run them in the cloud.

-Let’s start, firstly you will need a Windows VPS from a cloud provider.
-I use a provider called Contabo as you can get a super cheap Windows Cloud VPS with 16gb Ram, 6 cores and 400gb of disk space.
-Expect to pay around 20 Euros a month.
-Once ordered you usually get the access details within the hour.
+Let’s start.
+First, you will need a Windows VPS from a cloud provider.
+I use a provider called Contabo, as you can get a super cheap Windows Cloud VPS with 16 GB RAM, 6 cores, and 400 GB of disk space for around 20 Euros a month.
+Once ordered, you usually get the access details within the hour.

 sf-vps-7-770x515.png

-security settings can be frustrating, so that is why I recommend getting Chrome first.
-Quick tip – download Chrome on your parent machine, copy the installation file to the VPS and run the installation.
-That way you will circumvent the annoying strict IE security settings.
+Security settings can be frustrating, so I recommend getting Chrome first.
+A quick tip: download Chrome on your parent machine, copy the installation file to the VPS, and run the installation.
+That way, you will circumvent the annoying strict IE security settings.
 From Chrome, you can go ahead to the Screaming Frog download page and download it.

 Download Screaming Frog SEO Spider